Web - JavaScript

 Study Event Lifecycle Notifications

-In Sprig SDK version 1.9.0 and above, Sprig introduces several new SDK events and exposes a new way to listen to the updates throughout the study lifecycle.
+Sprig exposes updates throughout the study lifecycle.
 Here is a sample code block for listening to SDK events in real time:

 // an example of a simple listener